 The Big Hoot Birmingham 2015

-A trail of painted owls around Birmingham during the summer of 2015 for 10 weeks.
-There was two owls in Central Square.
+As part of a city-wide trail of painted owls around Birmingham during 10 weeks in the summer of 2015, two owls could be found in Central Square.

 You Can Call Me Owl (by artist Stephen McKay) in Central Square (July 2015).
 Photography by Elliott Brown